timothyshull/programming_notes/hardware/digital_design.md

 - tVM - access time of virtual memory
 - MRcache - cache miss rate
 - MRMM - main memory miss rate
-- Amdahl’s Law - says that the effort spent on increasing the performance of a subsystem is worthwhile only if the subsystem affects a large percentage of the overall performance
+- Amdahl's Law - says that the effort spent on increasing the performance of a subsystem is worthwhile only if the subsystem affects a large percentage of the overall performance
     - making the memory system ten times faster will not necessarily make a computer program run ten times as fast
-    - if 50% of a program’s instructions are loads and stores, a tenfold memory system improvement only means a 1.82-fold improvement in program performance
+    - if 50% of a program's instructions are loads and stores, a tenfold memory system improvement only means a 1.82-fold improvement in program performance

 ## Caches